Care Work in the United States

-Folbre and her colleagues have spent the first year of the project writing a book (For Love and Money, forthcoming, Spring 2012) that provides an overview of care provision in the United States and develops a framework for the analysis of existing care policies.
-The book will consider the distinctive features and the looming problems of a care sector that crosses the traditional boundaries between the market and the family.
+Folbre and her colleagues spent the first year of the project writing a book, For Love and Money, published in August 2012.
+The volume provides an overview of care provision in the United States and develops a framework for the analysis of existing care policies.
+The book also considers the distinctive features and the looming problems of a care sector that crosses the traditional boundaries between the market and the family.

 During its first year, the group also undertook five smaller projects, both policy-related and empirical.
 The first of the smaller projects involved developing a set of policy briefs based on existing research.
 The first brief, by Shawn Fremstad of the Center for Economic Policy Research, looks at ways to target federal fiscal stimulus funds to benefit direct care workers.
 Another brief, written by Peggie Smith of the University of Iowa College of Law, addresses potential regulatory reforms that would extend Fair Labor Standards Act protections to direct care workers The third brief, by Candace Howes, examines fiscal federalism and variations in state funding arrangements for direct care workers.